tkareine/jekyll-minibundle/README.md

 <link href="assets/site-390be921ee0eff063817bb5ef2954300.css" rel="stylesheet" media="screen, projection">
 ```

-The generated site will have the asset file at that path.
+Jekyll's output directory will have the asset file at that path.

 This feature is useful when combined with asset generation tools
 external to Jekyll.
 For example, you can configure
 [Compass](http://compass-style.org/) to take inputs from
 `_assets/styles/*.scss` and to produce output to
 `_tmp/site.css`.
-Then, you use `ministamp` tag to copy the file to the
+Then, you use `ministamp` tag to copy the file with a
-generated site with fingerprint:
+fingerprint to Jekyll's output directory:

 ``` html
 <link href="{% ministamp _tmp/site.css assets/site.css %}" rel="stylesheet">